jchsing/jchsing.github.io/_projects/6_climate_emotions.md

     </div>
 </div>

-**navigation page:** after the landing page, you encounter the dashboard, which provides three main ways to explore the data:
+**navigation page:** after the landing page, you encounter the navigation page, which provides three main ways to explore the data:
 * **about the data** – View descriptive statistics to understand the sample, including demographics, mental health measures, and reported climate emotions.
 * **key findings** – Dive deeper into the core research questions.
 Examine patterns in climate emotions across demographics and mental health conditions.
 * **beyond the bay** – Compare the Bay Area findings to global datasets and see how these emotions manifest in other countries.